 The Built Heritage Incentive Fund established in 2005, provides funding for heritage buildings, with 85% of funding directed towards seismic related works, and the remaining 15% for conservation projects.

-The BRF is targeted at non-heritage buildings which are earthquake-prone, or have the potential to be, and have complex ownership arrangements such as a body corporates, or are small one to two storey buildings.
+Meanwhile, the Building Resilience Fund, introduced last year, is targeted at non-heritage buildings which are earthquake prone, or have the potential to be.
 The fund is to allow for detailed seismic assessments ahead of strengthening.

 Janet Mason and Roger McDonald, the current co-owners of Phoenix House (formerly the Red Cross Building and known colloquially as The Manor), received $84,000 via the Build Heritage Incentive Fund in April 2018, for seismic strengthening and to help restore it to its former glory.

 The Edwardian Tudor-style building on Willis and Ghuznee Street intersection was designed by William Turnbull in the early 1900’s, and Janet says they were delighted to have the opportunity to acquire the building in 2007 with a view to faithfully restoring it to its original prestigious condition, prominence and usage.

 “Heritage properties such as Phoenix House are cultural assets of New Zealand and inform the evolving cultural landscape of our wonderful country.
 As such the cultural values of such properties belong to all of us.

 “The cost of restoring and strengthening heritage buildings in a manner sympathetic to original fabric, structure, historic value and features is not a cheap activity to undertake, and one certainly more expensive than replacing with new.
 BHIF support has given us the confidence and means to tackle the enormity of earthquake strengthening the building to meet contemporary standards, and to take on additional external work to maximise the restoration of the building to its original look.